kuzzleio/kuzzle-device-manager/doc/2/controllers/models/update-asset/index.md

 - `metadataMappings`: Mappings of the metadata in Elasticsearch format
 - `defaultValues`: Default values for the metadata
-- `metadataDetails`: Metadata group, translations and editor hint
+- `metadataDetails`: Translations, metadata group and editor hint
 - `metadataGroups`: Groups list with translations for group name
 - `tooltipModels`: Tooltip model list, containing each labels and tooltip content to display
 - `measures`: Array of measure definition.
 Each item defines `type` and `name` properties for the measure.